 Undoubtedly, capturing email addresses of every customer can help you in an effective marketing campaign, but gathering their contact information forcibly is not appreciable.

 You should never trap the customer to make him provide his contact details.
 They will eventually provide all the info that you need once they place an order.
-But care should be taken that you also have a guest checkout system at a place to facilitate quick checkouts for people in hurry.
+But care should be taken that you also have a guest checkout system at a place to facilitate quick checkouts for people in a hurry.

 Keep yourself in your visitors’ shoes and analyze one thing – How easy the navigation is on your website?